zhwang0/carbon-globe/README.md

 ---

 ## Overview
-**Carbon-Bench** is a comprehensive, ML-ready dataset for modeling and forecasting the forest carbon cycle.
+**CarbonGlobe** is a comprehensive, ML-ready dataset for modeling and forecasting the forest carbon cycle.
 It integrates heterogeneous Earth system variables into a consistent spatiotemporal grid and provides standardized **scenario-based evaluations** and **benchmark implementations** to accelerate research across climate science, environmental monitoring, and ecological modeling.

 ## Key Features